aminnausin/am-lyrics/README.md

 npm install @uimaxbai/am-lyrics # For react users and those crazy enough to not use the CDN
 ```

-Or, just use the CDN.
+Or just use the CDN.

 ## Usage